About this Research Networked [Open] Seminar

 - Communicate as needed with wider public questions via twitter using the #resnetsem hashtag.
 Twitter is a place to reach and connect to a wider group of academics.

 - Participate in ResNetSem activities including twitter chats, hypothesis swarms, video meetings, collaborative document editing.
 Attendance will not be taken, but a showing of participation is expected.
 Scheding will be flexible and negotiable, we all have lives outside,

-- Create an Outline and Plan for Completion A year may seem like a long time, but turning in your thesis in mid April 2018 will depend largely on a long term plan of steps to get there, including methodology, a timetable, and a publication plan.
+- Create an Outline and Plan for Completion A year may seem like a long time, but turning in your thesis will depend largely on a long term plan of steps to get there, including methodology, a timetable, and a publication plan.
 This will be due by the end of the semester, and maintained as a public document on your blog.